mermaid-js/mermaid/docs/flowchart.md

  ## Direction in subgraphs

-With the graphtype flowcharts you can use the direction state4ment to set the direction which the subgraph will render like in this example.
+With the graphtype flowcharts you can use the direction statement to set the direction which the subgraph will render like in this example.

 ```
 flowchart LR